-At the time of graduation, the Program Director will complete required paperwork for each student's verification statement allowing graduating students to be eligible to take the Registration Examination for Dietetic Technician candidates.
-This paperwork will be submitted to the Commission on Dietetic Registration (CDR) and they will send the student the required information to take the examination.
-The entire process, from the time the CDR receives the program director candidate eligibility information to the time the candidate receives the Pearson VUE examination application email, is 3 to 4 weeks.
+At the time of graduation, the Program Director will complete required documentation for each student's verification statement allowing graduating students to be eligible to take the Registration Examination for Dietetic Technician candidates.
+Verification statements are based on the completion of all competencies, hours, and graduation requirements noted in the program handbook.
+This documentation will be submitted to the Commission on Dietetic Registration (CDR), and they will send the student a request for addition information required to take the examination.
+The entire process, from the time the CDR receives the program director candidate eligibility information to the time the candidate receives the Pearson VUE examination application email is typically 3 to 4 weeks.
+Verification statements are not provided for degrees not earned at Stark State College.